Oisota/theo-lang/doc/core/structs.md

 Might make sense to force interfaces to only be functions.

 We can probably leave props out for now and see how it affects things then possibly add later.
+(For reference: Golang interfaces only allow functions to be specified, not properties)